dpjdeepak/Amazon-clon/README.md

-# Amazon-clon
+# Amazon-clone
-This is a clone website of Amazon's homepage, created while keeping Amazon's homepage in mind.
+This is a clone website of Amazon homepage, created while keeping Amazon website homepage in mind.
 It has been built using HTML and CSS